Alereik/MatrixCalculator/README.md

 Matrix - The matrix object that many functions can be performed on.

-VectorSet - A set of vectors from which computations can be performed on, and for which vectors can be assesed as to their relation to.
+VectorSet - A set of vectors on which computations can be performed, and for which vectors can be assesed as to their relation to.

 CalcMain - The location of menus and user input.